d-s-d/intercourse-rs/README.md

 (*) Note: simple and easy are not the same thing.

 ADTs are a good fit to represent abstract syntax trees (ASTs) in general.
-And in Rust, one can reprsent the set of possible input arguments to a program as a type.
+And in Rust, one can represent the set of possible input arguments to a program as a type.
 In other words: there is no need to figure out the structure of the parser by reading program code—it is informed by the type declaration.